justinsane/justinsane.github.io/_posts/2020-03-07-a-running-renaissance.md

 ---
 ## Run It

-I've been running and practicing endurance sports since my college days in Pittsburgh.
+I've been running since college in Pittsburgh.

-I remember logging miles and miles in Schenley Park before school and on the paved pedestrian-only lanes in Southside after work once I graduated.
-Whether it was running for fun, to reduce stress, to get physically fit, to visualize goals or to just think, I was out there.
+I remember logging miles in Schenley Park before school and the paved pedestrian-only lanes in Southside after work once I graduated.
+I ran for fun, to reduce stress, to get fit, to visualize goals, and to think.

 ![Schenley Park Pittsburgh]({{site.baseurl}}/img/Schenley.jpg)

-Training for my first organized race with my friends, the Pittsburgh Half Marathon, taught me vital lessons.
+I leaped into the world of endurance sports when I registered for the Pittsburgh Half-Marathon with my friends.
+It taught me a lot.

-For example, I learned to plan for long-term goals.
-It's important to break up a big task, like running 13.1 miles, or later on, 50 kilometers, a Half-Ironman distance, etc. into bite-sized pieces.
+Like the fact that long-term goals should be bite-sized.
+That way you can trick yourself into believing it's no sweat to complete 13.1 miles, a 50k race, a Half-Ironman, and whatever's next on the bucket list.

-I realized that discipline was key.
-For me, running the minute I got home from work was important.
-If I didn't put on my running shoes right away, I would procrastinate and then it'd be dark, and cold, and I'd be tired...
+Discipline is key.
+For me, running the minute I got home from work was essential.
+If I didn't put on my running shoes right away, it woudl soon be dark, cold, and I'd be tired...
 You get the point.

-I also learned to listen to my body.
+Listening to your body is another important lesson.
 Rest, stretching and proper nutrition.
-That's huge.
+It's huge!

 ## A Running Renaissance

-On a run the other day it struck me how different running is today from when I started a little more than a decade ago.
+Running today is very different from when I started a tad more than a decade ago.

-For example, the biggest difference that I've noticed is wireless headphones that sound amazing.
+The biggest difference that I've noticed is wireless headphones that sound amazing.
 Thank you Apple Airpods Pro!

 Also, I don't need to carry a huge iPhone around.
 I especially don't need to strap that thing to my arm.
 Remember those armband phone holders?
 Not today!